 Graduates have entered careers ranging from computer information systems, banking, health-related professions, military service, education and forensic pathology.

 Though intentionally designed for anyone with interests in medieval and Renaissance cultures, the minor also can help prepare students for graduate school.
-Graduates have completed advanced degrees abroad at Queen's University in Belfast, Northern Ireland, and domestically at Western Michigan University, Marquette University, University of Minnesota-Duluth, The University of Iowa and more.
+Graduates have completed advanced degrees abroad at the University of Leeds, England, the University of Leicester, England, Queens University, Northern Ireland, and domestically at Western Michigan University, Marquette University, The University of Iowa, The University of Minnesota-Duluth, The University of Wisconsin-Madison, and more.

 Currently, two graduates are pursuing graduate school in England at Leeds University (medieval studies) and Leicester University (archaeology).
 Both attribute part of their early success in graduate studies to training they received in this program.